 Then I saw the film Grease, decided I wanted to be Rizzo, and figured I’d better work at being an actor so, on leaving school, I went to do a Performing Arts course in Wakefield which of course led me to a whole host of jobs; pulling pints, waitressing, cleaning, call centres, tax office…

 It was when working as an entertainer in a hotel in Majorca in 1997 that I decided I no longer wanted to pursue a career in acting but I still enjoyed being in the theatre world so I got a job on box office.
 This is where I discovered the Marketing & PR team – I thought ‘I’d like me some of that; writing about and promoting theatre?
 Yes please.’

 In 2000 I dropped pretty lucky and got a job as a marketing assistant in a visitor attraction – within 6 months they created a PR role for me, and the rest is a rather fabulous history!

 Emilie Flower is a filmmaker who has worked with Mind the Gap for many years.
 Her credits for the company include the I’m Me music video, Magna Carta on Trial, My Story project and most recently the pre show films and live editing for ZARA.

-Jessica May Buxton played various roles including Curley’s Wife, Curley and Suzie in the adaptation of John Steinbeck’s classic Of Mice and Men by Mike Kenny in 2011.
+Jessica played various roles including Curley’s Wife, Curley and Suzie in the adaptation of John Steinbeck’s classic Of Mice and Men by Mike Kenny in 2011.